Nohamika/Nohamika.github.io/index.md

 Austria        Greece   6.965518
 ```

-Our graph ready, time to use the Louvain method to cluster the countries.
+Our graph ready!
+Time to use the Louvain method to cluster the countries.
 For that we will use the community package:
 ```
 import community
 partition = community.best_partition(G)